23rd Army (Soviet Union)

-The 23rd Army was a Field Army of the Soviet Union's Red Army.
+The 23rd Army (Russian: 23-я армия) was a Field Army of the Soviet Union's Red Army.

-Formed in May 1941 in Karelia, it fought in the Continuation War against Finland in the Karelian Isthmus, defending the northwestern approaches to Leningrad during World War II.
-After Finland withdrew from World War II in September 1944, the army remained on the Finnish border.
-It continued to garrison the Karelian Isthmus postwar and was disbanded in 1948.
+Formed in May 1941 in Karelia, it fought in the Continuation War against Finland in the Karelian Isthmus and defended the northwestern approaches to Leningrad during World War II.
+After Finland withdrew from World War II in September 1944, the Army remained on the Finnish border and continued to garrison the Karelian Isthmus after the war until it was disbanded in 1948.